To take immediate action, contact The Hader Clinic for a Free 60-Minute Consultation.Contact us

 The spiritual effects of addiction aren't easily recognisable, sometimes not even after months of recovery.
 Addressing these effects can take years, and can involve further individual therapy and counselling, psychosocial educational groups, and continued recreational activities.

-The Hader Clinic has specialist drug rehab and alcohol rehab treatment facilities for different stages of progress.
+The Hader Clinic has specialist Melbourne drug rehab and alcohol rehab facilities, catering for different stages of progress.

-Head office and consulting location for new patients and their families.
+Melbourne rehab head office and consulting location for new patients and families.

 Inpatient Rehabilitation Program and Transitional Housing program.